vector-charts/vector-charts-docs/content/getting-started/billing.md

 Vector Charts charges based on number of requests using the [Pricing structure defined here](https://vectorcharts.com/pricing/).

-Requests are free until they pass a minimum quantity (currently 50k requests).
+Requests are free until they pass a minimum quantity.
 When API usage passes the free tier:

 - Accounts without payment method are frozen until the end of the month
 - Accounts with payment method begin counting paid requests